AntonC9018/Dungeon-Hopper-Docs/docs/decorators.md

 `die` checks if the health is 0 and calls the `Entity.die()` if it is.
 > `Entity.die()` is the shorthand for `Entity.decorators.Killable.activate()`

-**Shorthand activation**: `Entity.beAttacked()`
+**Shorthand activation**: `Entity:beAttacked(action)`

-Also has a function, `Attackable.getAttackableness()`, which traverses the `canBeAttacked` chain and return the Attackableness of this entity, which can be NO, YES, IF_CLOSE (TODO: SKIP, for being able to attack through the entity).
+Also has a function, `Attackable.getAttackableness(actor, attacker)`, which traverses the `canBeAttacked` chain and return the Attackableness of this entity, which can be NO, YES, IF_CLOSE (TODO: SKIP, for being able to attack through the entity).
 Default return value: `Attackableness.YES`.

-This function also has a shorthand activation, `Entity.getAttackableness()`, which returns `Attackableness.NO` if the entity has not been decorated with `Attackable`.
+This function also has a shorthand activation, `Entity:getAttackableness(attacker)`, which returns `Attackableness.NO` if the entity has not been decorated with `Attackable`.

 ### `Attacking`